 It’s been cold this week and I’ve been in the mood for salmon and for soup, so I threw some things in a pot and kept tweaking and adding things.
 This is what I came up with, and I think it’s yummy.
 I didn’t measure anything so the recipe is going to be estimations.
 From start to finish was less than 30 minutes and it might could be made in 20 minutes, if necessary.

 This is my go-to salmon in a can, Raincoast Wild Pink Salmon.
 It’s not farm raised and it comes from the Pacific Northwest.
-I’ve been buying it at Natural Grocers for a couple of years now because of its quality.
-I would think that Whole Foods and Trader Joe’s might carry it too.
+Honey Boy Pink Salmon is good too.
+It’s wild and comes from Alaska where the ocean waters are cleaner.

 This recipe is for one serving.
 Multiply ingredients by number of servings.
 If you don’t use organics, then substitute with what you do use.